The Coral Restoration Foundation

 The Coral Restoration Foundation (CRF), a nonprofit organization based in the Florida Keys, was established with the goal of rejuvenating the Caribbean reefs.
 Two keystone species, Elkhorn (Acropora palmata) and staghorn coral (Acropora cervicornis), grow here in expansive, branching thickets, offering crucial habitat for a myriad of fish and invertebrates.
 Flourishing in shallow, warm waters, these corals are particularly vulnerable to the adverse impacts of climate change, making them the focal point of CRF’s restoration efforts.

 Coral bleaching is an increasingly widespread phenomenon whereby corals lose their vibrant colors due to the expulsion of symbiotic algae residing within their tissues.
-These algae, known as zooxanthellae, provide corals with sugar through photosynthesis and contribute to their pigmentation.
-When subjected to thermal stress, corals respond by expelling the algae, a reaction similar to experiencing a fever.
-As a result, the corals appear pale or white, undermining their overall health.
-While bleaching does not inevitably result in immediate mortality, prolonged instances of elevated temperatures can impede algal recolonization, and ultimately lead to coral starvation and death.
-Globally, underwater heatwaves and bleaching events are escalating in frequency and intensity, presenting a grim long-term outlook for reefs unless there is a concerted effort to reduce carbon emissions.
+These algae, known as zooxanthellae, provide corals with sugar through photosynthesis and are essential to their survival.
+When subjected to thermal stress, corals eject the algae, in a response akin to experiencing a fever.
+While bleaching does not result in immediate mortality, prolonged instances of elevated temperatures can impede algal recolonization, and ultimately lead to coral starvation and death.
+Globally, underwater heatwaves are increasing in frequency and intensity, presenting a dire outlook for coral reefs unless concerted actions are taken to address climate change.

 During my time at CRF in Bonaire, I had the honor of working alongside Francesca Virdis, a scientist who relocated here to champion the health of the reefs.
-Our days were filled with meaningful tasks, from mapping reefs and recording coral growth to educating visitors about the changing climate.
-When establishing a new restoration site, our objective was to carefully choose genetically diverse colonies from various locations around the island that had successfully weathered previous bleaching events.
-Through this process of assisted evolution, our hope is the future offspring of these corals will inherit genetic traits that may confer a higher likelihood of survival in the face of warming waters.
+Our days were filled with meaningful tasks, from mapping reefs and recording coral growth to educating visitors.
+When establishing a new restoration site, our objective was to selectively gather genetically diverse colonies from around the island — those that had successfully withstood previous bleaching events.
+Through this process of assisted evolution, we aim for the future offspring of these corals to inherit traits that enhance their potential for survival in increasingly warm waters.

 DSC08533